MikeRalphson/MikeRalphson.github.io/_posts/2016-12-12-programme_details.md

 This feed is a simple way of obtaining details from the `programmes` feed for a particular `pid` without having to specify a number of mixins.
-It may be present for cacheability reasons, i.e. to improve performance on a very common use-case.
+It may be present for cacheability reasons, i.e. to improve performance on a very common use-case, or it may be present as a direct replacement for the `/programmes` API, e.g. `bbc.co.uk/programmes/{pid}.json` for when that service is finally turned off.

 Information for `ancestor_titles`, `available_versions` (including the new `territory` attribute), `available_webcasts`, `available_simulcasts` and `genre_groupings` is returned as per the existing mixins on the `programmes` feed.
+When called with a brand or series PID, only the top level information is returned, not a list of episodes / playlist.

 It only accepts the common `page` and `page_size` filters, as well as `partner_pid`.